Food CGMP Modernization — A Focus on Food Safety

 Many commenters chose either not to answer the questions posed by the agency in the Federal Register notice or to provide additional comments not directly related to a specific question.
-These comments are summarized below. back to the top
+These comments are summarized below.

 One commenter stated that "...the regulations should be more specific in the statement of the hazards in connection with the regulation or recommendations.
 For example, under the section on personnel, controls for physical, chemical and biological hazards are intermingled.
 Inspection staff prefer to evaluate compliance with rules in broad categories such as personnel, building and facilities, equipment.... we recommend that within each of the categories, the regulations be arranged to group control requirements or recommendations for like hazards together."

 One commenter stated that "...revised GMP regulations should require companies to develop written internal quality assurance/quality control programs that clearly state management's approach to fulfilling its food safety functions.
 Structural independence between the quality assurance and production departments of an establishment is essential.
-For example, it should be unacceptable for the QC personnel to be hired or fired by a production supervisor." back to the top
+For example, it should be unacceptable for the QC personnel to be hired or fired by a production supervisor."

 Many commenters addressed the issue of which definitions should be included in the CGMP regulations.
 One commenter suggested that definitions for "batter," "Blanching," "Microorganisms," Quality Control Operation," and "Should" should be removed from the regulation.